EvanHahn/evanhahn-dot-com/_posts/2014-07-21-coffeescript-default-values.md

 You can also set another variable using a sexier version of a ternary operator.

     # this...
     message = evilMessage ?
-"Humans, stop poisoning our universe"
+"Exterminate!"

     # ...is equivalent to this:
-    if message?
+    if evilMessage?
        message = evilMessage
     else
-       message = "Humans, stop poisoning our universe"
+       message = "Exterminate!"

+    # ...or this:
+    message = if evilMessage? then evilMessage else "Exterminate!"

 The ternary operator makes sure that the variable isn't `undefined` and isn't `null`.